aweXpect/aweXpect/Docs/pages/docs/expectations/object.md

 ## Equivalence

-You can verify, that the `object` is equivalent to another one:
+You can verify, that the `object` is equivalent to another one or not:
 ```csharp
 class MyClass(int value)
 {